 About the NAHN Scholarship Program

-Scholarship awards are presented to NAHN members enrolled in accredited LVN/LPN, associate, diploma, baccalaureate, and graduate nursing programs.
+Scholarship awards are presented annually, during the spring, to NAHN members enrolled in accredited LVN/LPN, associate, diploma, baccalaureate, and graduate nursing programs.
+Scholarships are available to NAHN members only.
+For information about joining NAHN, visit our home page and click on the orange button that says "join now"

 Selection of recipients is based on many factors including need, current academic standing, and NAHN membership, course of study, supporting documentation and other factors.
-Committee evaluation begins on April 15, 2018.
-Successful scholarship applicants are notified by e-mail and letter by June 15, 2018.
+While the 2018 scholarship entry window closed on April 15, we will open another round of scholarship applications in Spring 2019.
+Successful scholarship applicants are notified by e-mail and letter in June and scholarships are presented at NAHN's Annual Conference.
+It is mandatory for the scholarship recipients to attend the conference.

 Scholarship recipients are a select group of Hispanic nursing students who demonstrate promise of professional contributions to the nursing profession and who have the potential to act as role models for other aspiring nursing students.